How Casinos Make A Fool Out of You

 The couple’s simple roof deck in Cabuyao

 When Carol arrived from their store, we began the impromptu luncheon party.
-The menu consisted of “pinakbet” (vegetables sauteed in fermented shrimp), “tinolang manok” (organic chicken soup with lots of ginger and young papayas), the ‘lechon manok‘ plus Arthur’s ‘pork liempo’ and ‘inihaw na bangus.’
+The menu consisted of “pinakbet” (vegetables sauteed in fermented shrimp), “tinolang manok” (organic chicken soup with lots of ginger and young papayas), the ‘lechon manok‘ (grilled chicken), plus Arthur’s ‘pork liempo’ (grilled pork belly) and ‘inihaw na bangus‘ (grilled milkfish).

-My uncle Ricardo (Kuya Ading, 95 in a few days), his care provider, Emma, and my three aunts — Tita Yeyit, Ising, and Nita accompanied us on this trip.
-Rey, our driver, also acted as our unofficial tour guide as he had been on this trip several times.
+My uncle, Ricardo (‘Kuya Ading‘, who will turn 95 in a few days), his care provider, Emma, and my three ‘titas‘ (aunts) — Tita Yeyit, Ising, and Nita — accompanied us on this trip.
+Rey, our driver, also served as our unofficial tour guide, having been on this trip several times.

 After lunch, Kuya Ading became bored and requested the group to head back to Imus.
-I had informed Tita Yeyit several days before the trip that I would be staying in Cabuyao for a few days so that I could go and revisit my favorite resort in Barrio Pansol, which was just a few kilometers south.
+I had informed Tita Yeyit several days before the trip that I would be staying in Cabuyao for a few days, so I could revisit my favorite resort in Barrio Pansol, which was just a few kilometers south.

-Just like Cavite, several towns of Laguna that are close to Manila have seen rapid urbanization.
-I felt nostalgic yet saddened by the reality that some familiar spots that gave the place its rural appeal when I was here weekly to swim in its healing waters had disappeared –replaced by concrete structures with commercial signs.
+Similar to Cavite, several towns in Laguna, near Manila, have undergone rapid urbanization.
+I felt nostalgic yet saddened by the reality that some familiar spots, which had given the place its rural charm when I visited weekly to swim in its healing waters, had disappeared, replaced by concrete structures with commercial signs.

-We parked the van on an empty lot that used to be a restaurant.
-I was excited to rediscover the place after we had paid the PHP 80 (USD 1.70) entrance fee and another PHP 100 (USD 2) for a dressing room.
+We parked the van on an empty lot that had once been a restaurant.
+I was excited to rediscover the place after we had paid the PHP 80 (approximately US$1.70) entrance fee and an additional PHP 100 (approximately US$2) for a dressing room.
 I immediately felt I was in the same spot as I had been more than two decades ago.
 Not much had changed around the entire resort.

-The marvelous waters flow from the north side of the slightly smaller than an Olympic-sized pool where several boulders – hidden by a wall – further filter them.
+The marvelous waters flow from the north side of a slightly smaller-than-an-Olympic-sized pool, where several boulders – hidden by a wall – further filter them.
 The water source is the legendary but now dormant Mount Makiling.

-We soaked in the spot where the healing waters come out for 5 hours.
+We soaked in the spot where the healing waters come out for five (5) hours.
 In the same area, people with disabilities could sit on a stainless-steel bench hidden from view by the chest-deep water.

-The trip back to the house via the national highway was brief as it was almost 10 PM when we finally left the resort.
+The trip back to the house via the national highway was brief, as we had left the resort just after 10 PM.
 After we hung our wet clothes and towels, showered, and took a quick dinner of the leftovers from lunch, Arthur led me to the bamboo table and held up two-liter bottles of San Miguel beer.

 The beers, the greasy meat leftovers, and good stories that reference the past are always the perfect ingredients for a good night’s sleep.
 I was in bed at 12:30 AM.